 The Committee shall also determine how electronic and social technology is to be used in the electoral process.

-The Rev. Vivian Lam serves currently as the Rector of St. John the Apostle, Port Moody, and previously was the Rector of St. Matthias & St. Luke, Oakridge.
-Her ministry in these two very different parishes—has given her a range of experience of needs and interests of parishes and people in our diocese.
+Vivian serves currently as the Rector of St. John the Apostle, Port Moody, and previously was the Rector of St. Matthias & St. Luke, Oakridge.
+Her ministry in these two very different parishes has given her a range of experience of needs and interests of parishes and people in our diocese.
 Vivian brings a wide experience of the Anglican Communion.
 A cradle Anglican and daughter of a priest, her childhood was spent between the then-Diocese of Hong Kong and Macau, the Diocese of New York, and the Diocese of Long Island.
 She was ordained and served a curacy in Long Island.
 Her seminary work and Clinical Pastoral Education was in the Diocese of California.
-She has a passion for spiritual discernment, and was a founding member of the diocese’s Dismantling Racism team.
+She has a passion for spiritual discernment, and is a founding member of the diocese’s Dismantling Racism team.

 Peggy's background is in journalism and editing; she is currently a decision writer at the College of Physicians and Surgeons of BC and enjoying life as a deacon at St. Clement's, Lynn Valley.

-Diocesan Council 1990-94, Diocesan Communications Standing Committee 1994-99 & 2009-14 Various roles Stewards in Action 1986-2006; volunteered for work parties at Camp Artaban (6 times); invested into the Order of the Diocese of New Westminster, 2018; General Synod volunteer 2019.
-Currently at St Mark’s as an Intercessor; Eucharistic server, greeter, chair of the Men’s Club, the Communications Team and co-chair of the Christmas concert series.
+Diocesan Council 1990-1994, Diocesan Communications Standing Committee 1994-1999 & 2009-2014.
+Various roles - Stewards in Action 1986-2006; volunteered for work parties at Camp Artaban (6 times); invested into the Order of the Diocese of New Westminster, 2018; General Synod volunteer 2019.
+Currently at St Mark’s as an Intercessor, Eucharistic server, greeter, chair of the Men’s Club and the Communications Team, and co-chair of the Christmas concert series.

 For about two years I have worked at the head office of an e-commerce suiting company, and was promoted last year to financial control coordinator.
 In my current role I work to create weekly, monthly, and yearly projections about specific aspects of the business, and innovate ways to remotely support over 60 showroom teams.
 In my time outside of work I spend a great deal of time investing in the life of Christ Church Cathedral, having served as a delegate to synod, a member of parish Council, and most recently a member of the search committee for our recently-appointed rector.